sauterl/unilang/README.md

 * [Eclipse](https://www.eclipse.org/) I used to use eclipse as IDE for four years, but then I switched to
 * [InelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows), a truly great IDE

+**Resources:**

+* [Documentation](https://docs.oracle.com/javase/8/docs/api/), the API reference documentation
+* [The Java Tutorials](https://docs.oracle.com/javase/tutorial/), very good and step-by-step tutorials (basically, if you want to know something, go there)
+* [Awesome Java](https://github.com/akullpp/awesome-java), an awesome list about useful Java resources and, especially, libraries

 [Back to TOC](#toc)

 ### Kotlin

+[Kotlin](https://kotlinlang.org/) is actually not a language, you have to learn during your studies, since it does not occur in any course as a mandatory language.
+Nevertheless, I really recommend koltin, since I would call it a moden version of Java; It feels java-ish to write Kotlin, it is run in a JVM and you can still leverage the complete java-ecosystem, if you want to.

+**Tools:**

+**Resources:**

 [Back to TOC](#toc)